florentpoujol/php8-type-system/tools_for_static_analysis.md

 ## PHPDocs

-PHPDocs are a way to add metadata about the code via some DocBlocks, structured comments that begins by `/**`, that contain tags, keyword that begins by `@`.
+PHPDocs are a way to add metadata about the code via some **DocBlocks**, structured comments that begins by `/**`, that contain **tags**, keyword that begins by `@`.
 Since they are comments they are completely ignored by PHP itself and are only meant to be read by humans and static analysers.

-PHPDocs have a lot more usages that the tags related to typings, and they allowed to type variables, arguments, return value and properties long before the PHP type system existed.
+PHPDocs have a lot more usages than the tags related to typings, and they allowed to type variables, arguments, return value and properties long before the PHP type system existed.
 But even if today some can be replaced by typehints, most PHPDocs remains pertinent because they allow to extend the built-in type system to be more precise.

 Also since they are comments and do not require any changes to the language, PHPDocs are very evolutive and any tools can just "invent" new tags or interpret existing one in a different way.